 The Arizona Costume Institute is a support organization for the Fashion Design Department at Phoenix Art Museum founded to collect and preserve garments and accessories of historic and aesthetic significance and promote fashion as art through educational programs and fundraising events.

-Phoenix Art Museum Tip: One-hour tours are led by Museum-trained volunteers either once or twice per day.
-I prefer the Audioguide which is a self-guided tour.
+Tip: One-hour tours are led by Museum-trained volunteers either once or twice per day.
+There is also the Audioguide which is a self-guided tour.
 You can get information (in English and Spanish) about whichever exhibit interests you, and there are stops on the tour especially for kids.Continue to 3 of 5 below.

 03 of 05